Dotosh/BioGIM/README.md

 ________________________________________
 How to Cite
 If you use BioGIM for research or teaching, please cite:
-Outshine Tunmise, et al. (202X).
+Dada et al. (202X).
-"A Haldane-based kinetic model for sulfate inhibition and metabolic switching in thiosulfate biodesulfurization."
+"Kinetic modeling of sulfate inhibition effects on growth dynamics of novel Thioalkalivibrio sp. isolates from Soap Lake, Washington."
 Journal Name, https://doi.org/YOUR_DOI_HERE
 You may also cite this repository (see Zenodo badge above).
 ________________________________________
 License